Babiole77/CarND-Traffic-Sign-Classifier-Project/README.md

 The model was able to predict 3 out of 5 images(accuracy 60%).
 The results show that augmenting the training data might be very helpful.

-#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)
+#### 3. Certainty of softmax probabilities

-The code for making predictions on my final model is located in the 16th cell of the Ipython notebook.
+The code for making predictions in my final model is located in the 16th cell of the Ipython notebook.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|